ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 solver.solve(p, q, a, l, u, time_limit: 1)
 ```

+Check for a `status` of `run time limit reached` for a timeout

 ### ruby-cbc

 ```ruby
 problem.set_time_limit(1)
 ```

-No exception is raised.
 Check for a timeout with

 ```ruby
 problem.time_limit_reached?